j3fsantos/GillianPlatform.github.io/docs/js/js2gil.md

   type: SyntaxError
 ```

-We re-filter for the applicable tests and run them using JS-2-GIL and the concrete semantics of Gillian-JS.
+We re-filter Test262 to find the applicable tests and run them using JS-2-GIL and the concrete semantics of Gillian-JS.
 The summary results are presented in the table below and will be included in the final version of the paper.
 A more detailed, per-folder breakdown is available further below.

 |                              | Language | Built-ins | Total |
 | :--------------------------: | :------: | :-------: | :---: |